richardbatty/good-technology-project/research/index.md

 - [Persistent neglectedness](/blog/2016/04/03/persistent-neglectedness)
 - [High-level considerations](/blog/2016/06/25/high-level-considerations)

+## List of promising tech organizations

+We're gradually coming across a variety of tech organizations that seem plausibly high impact.
+This is relevant both for founders who might want to learn from them, and for others who might want to consider working for them.
+We're keeping a list [here](https://docs.google.com/spreadsheets/d/1ecr4NikKJBqtMjaLThGZ5srHzzDYU85DWEC_RnaqJgc/edit?usp=sharing).

 ## Notes and works in progress

 We are aiming to be as transparent as we can in our research, and so we have made our research notes [publically available](https://drive.google.com/drive/u/0/folders/0B6jJhbNzdSRccExYV2xSZ2h3bUU).
 Please note that the material in this folder may be old, incomplete, or just plain wrong!